David-Seis/Presentations/index.md

 # Tampa Bay SQL User Group HUB

 ## Announcements
-- Vote on where and when the February in-person meeting will be on this [StrawPoll](https://strawpoll.com/rvddggzhf)
 - SQL Bits is coming up, there are group discounts and a 5% off code for members of the TBSSUG group, ping David to get the code!
+Also, Saturday is free for everyone if you want to save money and get some training!

 ## Social Media